-Today, there are approximately 70 million refugees and displaces people around the world.
+Today, there are approximately 79 million refugees and displaced people around the world.
 Men, women, and children who have been forced to flee war zones, persecution, extreme poverty and environmental disasters.
 We are in the midst of the most serious refugee crisis in the history of the modern era.

 About 12 million of those refugees are Syrians who have lost their homes since 2011.

 2.6 million of the refugees are from Afghanistan.